How safety alerts help to protect the future

-Having the responsibility for shaping a child’s academic future is a challenging enough journey for most educators, before the added burden of worrying about their safety.
+Having the responsibility of shaping the future for young children everywhere is a challenging enough journey for most educators, before the added burden of worrying about their safety.

-Schools, universities and other academic institutions face a greater duty of care than traditional workplaces, carrying the responsibility for the welfare of young and potentially more vulnerable students.
-There's also a broader community stakeholder ecosystem to consider, including staff, parents, neighboring schools and education departments.
+Schools, universities, and other academic institutions face a greater duty of care than traditional workplace safety teams, carrying the responsibility for the welfare of young and potentially more vulnerable students.
+There's also a broader community stakeholder ecosystem to consider, including staff, parents, neighboring schools, and education departments.

 Education administrators are confronted with a wide variety of potential challenges, including:

-Anti-social behavior, both physical and or digital, such as cyber bullying, drugs or harassment; and
+Anti-social behavior, both physical and or digital, such as cyberbullying, drugs, or harassment

-That means organisations need a range of diverse, and complex crisis management plans, which can be difficult to execute with traditional, manual methods.
-Additionally, the growth of social media, and ‘citizen journalism’ means negative news can spread fast, potentially inflaming and exacerbating already volatile situations, unless crisis response teams can stay ahead of the unfolding event.
+However, all of this can be difficult to execute with traditional, manual methods.
+Additionally, the growth of social media has become a key factor, and ‘citizen journalism’ means negative news can spread fast, potentially inflaming and exacerbating already volatile situations, unless crisis response teams can stay ahead of the unfolding event.

 Fortunately, modern communications technology can equip educators with highly sophisticated tools for monitoring and managing emergency situations, and keeping all stakeholders updated with real-time, 2-way information flows.